John-Ichi/misssionImpossible/CPU Scheduling/readme.md

-Reference index.js for building the process for Schedule Manager
+Reference for building the Schedule Manager